protolambda/eth2-testnet-genesis/README.md

 ### Validators List

-In addition or as alternative to the mnemonic based validator generation a file with a list of validators can be specified with the `--validators` flag.
+In addition, or as alternative to the mnemonic-based validator generation a file with a list of validators can be specified with the `--validators` flag.

 The list of validators is formatted as: